International Student FAQs

 What is the campus like?

 Our campus has 16 major buildings on 230 acres.
-It includes four major classroom buildings, fine arts center, library, athletic building and five residence halls.
+It includes four major classroom buildings, Holden Fine and Applied Arts Center, Jim Dan Hill Library, Marcovich Wellness Center and five residence halls.

 What about campus safety?